Niseko Babysitters located in Aya offers child care services. Reservations can be made through their website.

 The average winter temperature in Hirafu Village is -7 °C. On the mountain temperatures can get as low as - 25°C especially during night skiing hours.
 Neck warmers during skiing are recommended.

-Within the village there are 2 small supermarkets that stock a wide range of groeries.
-There are also two convenience stores in Hirafu Village, Seicomart and Lawson.
+Within the village Sapporo Drug store in Hirafu 188 has a decent selection groceries.
+There are also several convenience stores in Hirafu Village, Seicomart, 7/11 and Lawson.
 Both sell alcohol, cigarettes and a limited range of foodstuffs.

 There are a couple of small to medium sized supermarkets in Hirafu.
 Kutchan town is 8km from the resort and has 3 large supermarkets.
 Local buses and night buses go frequently from the ski resort to Kutchan.
 Taxis are also available from Hirafu village.
 The cost is around 2,000yen one way.
 Taxis use a fixed meter system for fares.